 It’s important for a nonprofit to ensure all social media, website, and email content have clear-cut templates and protocols for their staff and volunteers to follow that create a unified brand image.

 The next time you see a beautifully designed website, or a funny and captivating social media campaign, remember to think about the intent behind the messages and visuals.
 Knowing what branding is and the impact that it can have will allow you and your nonprofit to realize more success in the mission.

 We know that figuring out how to brand your nonprofit is tough, and we want to help.
-Download a free PDF guide to Nonprofit Branding that’ll provide tips and strategies to improve your current strategy.
+Download a free mood board to bring your brand together so your team can design with confidence.